mycelium-ethereum/swaps-offchain-infra/README.md

 ## Running packages

 [Task running](https://nx.dev/core-features/run-tasks#run-tasks) in Nx can be done on an individual or many scale.
 For example to running
 `npx nx run build swaps-js` will only build the `swaps-js` package and all its dependencies (building `swaps-prices` will also build `swaps-js` as its a dependency).
 To run commands across many packages use [nx run-many](https://nx.dev/core-features/run-tasks#run-everything) eg. `npx nx run-many --target=build`.
 Where `--target` can be replaced with any command.
-Nx will go through each of the packages run the target script on any of the packages which include it in its `project.json` configuration.
+Nx will go through each of the packages and run the target script on any of the packages which include it in its `project.json` configuration.

 # Packages